pjtunstall/0-shell/README.md

 - mv
 - mkdir

+Also, `Ctrl + D` to exit the shell.[^1] A traditional Unix shell, such as Bash, would itself handle `cd`, `exit`, `pwd`, `echo` (built-in commands; the first two of necessity built-in), but call external binaries for `ls`, `cat`, `cp`, `rm`, `mv`, `mkdir` (external commands).
+To check whether a command is built-in for a given shell, you can enter `type <command>`.

+## Ambiguity

-Also, `Ctrl + D` to exit the shell.[^1] We're told that these commands "need to be implemented from scratch, without calling any external binaries."
+On the one hand we're told that these commands "need to be implemented from scratch, without calling any external binaries."
+But we're also told:

-Related to the last point, but somewhat unclear to me is the following paragraph:

 > Through the 0-shell you will get to the core of the Unix system and explore an important part of this system’s API which is the process creation and synchronization.
 Executing a command inside a shell implies creating a new process, which execution and final state will be monitored by its parents processes.
 This set of functions will be the key to success for your project.

-A normal shell would itself handle `cd`, `exit`, `pwd`, `echo` (built-in commands), but call external binaries for `ls`, `cat`, `cp`, `rm`, `mv`, `mkdir` (external commands).
-(To check whether a command is built-in for a given shell, you can enter `type <command>`.)
-I'm guessing this paragraph is a relic of the task as it was originally conceived, before commit 9e308f2: "fix(0shell): remove mandatory use of low-level system calls and make it bonus".
-An alternative possibility is that the authors intended to make a distinction between internal and external binaries, and have us spawn a new process for any of the commands that I've labeled external.
-But the advice to take [BusyBox](https://en.wikipedia.org/wiki/BusyBox) as an example points towards 0-shell being a single executable.
+On balance, especially given the advice to take [BusyBox](https://en.wikipedia.org/wiki/BusyBox) as an example, I decided to make my 0-shell a single executable.
+I guessed the latter directive is a relic of another project that this one was adapted from.

+One alternative interpretation would be to keep the distinction between internal and external binaries, and spawn a new process for any of the commands that I've labeled external, implementing the external commands ourselves as separate Rust executables: binaries external to the main REPL process, but internal to our project.
+(Or we could implement the listed commands from scratch, but call other utilities.)

+Another alternative would be to keep everything as one executable and have the process fork itself when the user enters a command and let the man process wait while the child calls the relevant function.

+Yet another interpretation would be to imitate Busybox more closely: keep everything as one executable, but, when the user enters a command, have the process fork and execute itself with that command as an argument, and, on installation, make `/bin/ls` a symbolic link pointing to `/bin/0_shell`.

 ## Audit